realabja/powercodersCodingDay-2020-2/06_exercise/README.md

-Write a function called *weekNumberstoWords* with given given input array of numbers 1-7 and outputs an array of the weeksdays written out, using a switch.
+Write a function called *weekNumberstoWords* with given given input array of numbers 1-7 and outputs an array of the weeksdays written out.
+You must use a switch, not if/else.

 Example:
 Input: [1,4,6,3,2]